a0di/touch-typing-chord-generator/README.md

 # Touch typing chord generator
-Generate chords for touch typing practice for QWERTY or alternative layouts based on 1000 most common words or custom wordlists.
+Generate chords (bigrams, trigrams, etc.) for touch typing practice for QWERTY or alternative layouts based on 1000 most common words or custom wordlists.

 > A chord is a combination of keys that are pressed almost simultaneously when typing.